-- Students should register for the match and submit applications through the NYNJADOT applicant portal. - The portal generally opens in January of each year (slated to open January 9, 2023).
+- Students should register for the match and submit applications through the NYNJADOT applicant portal. - The portal generally opens in early January of each year.
 Note, however, that not all sites will use the portal.
 If a site does not use the portal, it will stipulate the process for receiving student materials. - Students apply to sites in close consultation with the ADCT.
-Students apply to 8 to 10 sites.

-- Students can upload their materials based on site specific instructions but anticipated by January 9, 2023.
-Interviews can begin January 18, 2023 (dates subject to change; refer to most recent NYNJADOT documents). - The Match will occur on Monday, March 6, 2023 students will be notified via email. - If unsuccessful in matching through NYNJADOT, students will then consult with the ADCT to determine practicum placement options.
+Students apply to 8 to 10 sites. - Students can upload their materials based on site specific instructions but anticipated by early January 2025.
+Interviews can begin mid-January 2025 (dates subject to change; refer to most recent NYNJADOT documents). - The Match will occur in early March 2025; students will be notified via email.